gtgc86/Digital-Humanities-Summative-Project-Do-Female-Funerary-Stelae-Demonstrate-Gender-Bias-/README.md

-# Digital Humanities Summative Project: Do Female Funerary Stelae Demonstrate Gender Bias
+# Digital Humanities Summative Project: To What Extent Do Female Funerary Stelae Demonstrate Gender Bias
 Created for a Durham University module project.
 It aims to demonstrate data on female epigraphy and iconography from Greek funerary stelae to understand the extent of gender bias in the ancient world.
 The Repositary Includes a Spyral notebook from voyant tools which contains two dataset analyses